AhmedNasserG/GUC-CMS-Enhancer/README.md

-# GUC CMS Video downloader
+# GUC CMS Enhancer

 ## What does it simply do ?

-It is a simple chrome extension that add a download button to videos available on GUC CMS
+It is a simple Chrome extension that add some necessary features to GUC CMS to make it easy to deal with it

+## Features
+1. Add Download button to videos
+2. Rename downloaded files
 ## How to use ?

 1. Run this command to download files